SiverDX/SWFCopyValues/README.md

 As a first step the program copies the header values for maximum y and x (which determines the resolution of the .swf file)

-After that it goes through every frame of the .swf file and copies the matrix values
+After that it goes through every frame of the .swf file and copies the matrix values of the objects inside those frames

-(these have often changed translateX values due to the wider screen - sometimes some other stuff is changed as well)
+(these often have changed translateX values due to the wider screen - sometimes some other stuff is changed as well)

 ## Additional Info
 In this project I use the SWF-Library from https://github.com/jindrapetrik/jpexs-decompiler